znjameswu/epgi/doc/design.md

 Out-of-order unmount each *subtree*.
 In-order detach each *nodes* within an unmounted subtree.

 Unmounted *subtrees* thrown during rebuild are siblings at best.
 They have no dependency between each other.

+# Recomposite meaning
+There currently does not exist a retained layer such to absorb recomposite request.
+The recomposite marking is mainly to invalidate cached composition results along the way

+# Arguments for merging render object tree and layer node tree
+Because layer node tree requires an render object tree binding, in order to start painting.
+And this binding is locally isomorphic with the render object tree.

+Because layer node's lifecycle is tied to the render object tree.
+It would be wasteful to sync these two tree to prevent de-sync, since we can just merge them into one tree.

+Because paint and layout are both sync tree operations, and they won't contend. ~~No, layout can be interleaved with build.~~ Even if layout is interleaved with build, since only sync layout can trigger build, that does not change layout's nature of being an sync operation.

+Decision: Implement the initial version with an independent layer node tree.
+See if we can merge those trees later.

+# Arguments against merging render object tree and element node tree
+Because render object's lifecycle is not tied with element node tree.
+Even element is mounted, render object could still be detached.
+Therefore, walking down render object tree requires constant detach checks and is prone to panic under library bug.
+(To be fair, under the same library bug, an independent render object tree would also visit an detached render state.
+Though most render would have a no-op detach therefore nothing will break with a detached render state, it is still a bug.
+Less panicking at the cost of potentially concealing trivial bugs.)

+Because async build would contend with anything that occupies element node.
+Merging the two trees means that layout and paint has to contend with async build.

+Decision: Do not merge.